Troy-Tech/PixelSnake/README.md

-# PixelSnake  Game of snake on an 8x8 LED matrix.
+#Game of snake on an 8x8 LED matrix.